Larkin-Gustavson/BluePuzzlesUpdate/README.md

 If you enjoyed using this app.
 You can email me at <larkingustavson@gmail.com>
-about anything you'd want to say about this program or any improvements that we could make!
+about anything you would want to say about this program or any improvements that we could make!
 Any constructive feedback would be greatly appreciated!
 We thank you in advance!